|

 of your body, especially your muscles.
 Feel the tension in your

 muscles begin to subside.
-Visualize: With each inhale,

-imagine a Divine white light collecting inside your body around
+Visualize: With each inhale, imagine a Divine white light

-take in, this light grows stronger, more vibrant and soon begins
+With each breath you take in, this light grows stronger, more

-to increase in size.
-Within a minute or two, the light grows
+vibrant and soon begins to increase in size.
+Within a minute

-so large that it encompasses the entire mid-section of your body.
+or two, the light grows so large that it encompasses the entire

-until it's pushed out your toes.
-Now the lower half of you body
+lower extremities until it's pushed out your toes.
+Now the lower

-is fully surrounded inside and out by this Divine white light.
+half of you body is fully surrounded inside and out by this Divine

 - This step takes a little practice, don't worry if you can't